Trauki/hacker-terminal-win/README.md

 # Hacker Terminal (Windows)

-Simulates "hacker-style" text as random keys are pressed.
+Displays "hacker-style" text as random keys are pressed.
 Designed for aesthetic or cinematic use.

 ## Guide